 The lawfulness of detention may be subject to judicial review in the High Court, with the permission of that court.
 The criteria for lawfulness are, as mentioned above, that it is for a statutory purpose, and for approved policy reasons, and the length of detention must not be unreasonable (see section on Grounds for Detention).
 The lack of a statutory limit on the length of detention has consequences for the potential for effective challenge.
-Case law states that the length of detention must be reasonable to achieve the purpose for which the person is detained.
-The usual legal issue which affects the length of detention for refused asylum seekers is whether the Home Office can arrange the detainee's removal within a reasonable period.
+Case law states that the length of detention must be reasonable to achieve the purpose for which the person is detained.453 The usual legal issue which affects the length of detention for refused asylum seekers is whether the Home Office can arrange the detainee's removal within a reasonable period.
 No clear and coherent case law on reasonable periods has emerged.
-However, the Home Office's own guidance on whether removal is 'imminent' is that 'removal could be said to be imminent where a travel document exists, removal directions are set, there are no outstanding legal barriers and removal is likely to take place in the next four weeks.
-Guidance issued in 2012 to immigration judges for the conduct of bail hearings advised that: 'detention for three months would be considered a substantial period of time and six months a long period.
-However, if the matter goes to court the court will consider all the circumstances.
+However, the Home Office's own guidance on whether removal is 'imminent' is that 'removal could be said to be imminent where a travel document exists, removal directions are set, there are no outstanding legal barriers and removal is likely to take place in the next four weeks.'454 Revised guidance was issued to Immigration Judges in January 2018 advises that it is generally accepted that detention for three months would be considered a substantial period and six months a long period.455